 Hi Geoff, Many thanks for your E-mail.

-was on a Crosville coach, as I guess some of the lines had closed by
+tour was on a Crosville coach, as I guess some of the lines had

-of The North Wales Land cruise specials that was all steam, travelling
+travelled on one of The North Wales Land cruise specials that was

 Afonwen, Barmouth, Corwen and Denbigh.

 Dear Mr Poole

 I have just visited your website for the first